top of page

 Social skills and social anxiety rank as a top concern for parents of 2e learners.
 Parents worry their child doesn’t have enough friends, doesn’t attend enough social events, or only engages socially online.

-Video: REEL Speaker Series: Dr. Susan Baum Strategies to Ignite the Reluctant Writer
+VIDEO: REEL Speaker Series: Dr. Susan Baum Strategies to Ignite the Reluctant Writer

 Writing almost always tops the list of challenges for all types of 2e learners, who have both high ability and potential as well as complex challenges such as specific learning disabilities (e.g. dyslexia), autism, ADHD, and anxiety.
 Parents and educators need tips to help these students experience success with writing.
 Renowned 2e expert Dr. Susan Baum joined REEL for a creative and pragmatic discussion on ways to support writing development for 2e learners.